-45 Level 3 credits in graded units in a relevant Diploma, including 30 at Distinction and a further 15 with at least Merit.
-15 Distinctions are required in each of Mathematics and a second science.
-GCSE Mathematics and English at grade C/4 also required.
+Applications considered.
+45 Level 3 credits in graded units, including 30 at Distinction and a further 15 with at least Merit.
+15 Distinctions are required in each of two sciences.
+GCSE Mathematics and English grade C / 4 also required

 International qualifications